Argent77/A7-ImprovedShamanicDance/A7#ImprovedShamanicDance/readme/readme.txt

 - Dreadful Witch (I hate Undead, by Raduziel)

-5. Shaman-specific items (requires BG2:EE, EET or IWD:EE)
+5. Shaman-specific items (independent component, requires BG2:EE, EET or IWD:EE)

 This component scatters several Shaman-specific items all over the region.
 The list includes items that were originally created for the "Siege of Dragonspear" expansion as well as several new items.